 The YUB typically follows a two-stage decision process.
 In the first stage, the total costs that the Corporation expects it will incur to provide electricity to its customers over the immediate future are reviewed and approved.
-The approval of these costs determines the total revenues the Corporation is allowed to collect from its customers.
-It is the responsibility of the YUB to examine the legitimacy of three classes of costs:
+The approval of these costs determines the total revenues the Corporation is allowed to collect from its customers: